20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 • The game teaches = Teaches kids about personal finances.
 It can be a good introduction to investing money.
 Monopoly uses properties as a form of investment.

 I just divided 4 squares in half and added one new type of investment on each side of the board.
-Then you need to think of logical consequences which happen every time someone lands on that space (instead of paying rent).
+Then you need to think of logical consequences that happen every time someone lands on that space (instead of paying rent).

 • Game length = This game usually takes us 2 hours to play.
 We often do a time limit of one hour.